 What Different Types of Restraining Orders Are There in Rhode Island?

-- Superior Court Civil Restraining Order (non-intimate): A restraining order that is granted for individuals who are not romantically involved.
+- Superior Court Civil Restraining Order (non-intimate): A Superior Court restraining order that is granted for individuals who are not romantically involved.
 For example, we typically see these orders arise during disputes between two people that are neighbors.

 These orders simply say stop this behavior now!
 If you have questions about the broad range of restraining orders in Rhode Island, the restraining order lawyers at Braatz Family Law we can provide the information you need to pursue the order as a temporary solution to your current family dynamics.
-If you have questions or you don’t want to go it alone, call us today at (401) 440-1171.
+If you have questions or you don’t want to go it alone, call our law office today at (401) 440-1171.

 Frequently Asked Restraining Order Questions